Food Business Classes (see upcoming Events /Keynotes too)

 The beginning of the year is a great time to look back and make sure that you have a solid business foundation before you spring forward.
 What drives your profits — and are you even profitable?

-During this presentation, with a useful strategic worksheet you can complete afterwards, award-winning food marketing consultant and educator, Terry Frishman of Culinest will discuss the 3 biggest challenges facing food and beverage manufacturers:
+During this presentation, with a useful strategic worksheet you can complete afterwards, award-winning food marketing consultant and educator, Terry Frishman of Culinest discusses the 3 biggest challenges facing food and beverage manufacturers.

 Be inspired, and motivated to assess what’s working well and what could work better to profitably grow your business.

 What really inspires you at work?
 What kind of positive impact do you want to make?
 This exciting workshop can help you to layer greater meaning into your business, while increasing customer loyalty and reducing employee turnover.

 Profits with Purpose: Doing Good by Doing Well

 Businesses today increasingly need to be both profitable and mission driven, to both retain employees and build customer loyalty.
 In other words, they must do good by doing well.
 What kind of impact do you want to have?
 To create a clearly articulated, measurable, mission-based plan, we need to first answer the why—even before the who, what, when, where, and how.
 Then we can create shared value with critical buy-in, and leverage meaningful partnerships.
 In this interactive presentation, we’ll first highlight case studies, combining them with insights, advice, and a checklist of doable steps.
 We’ll work on a vital worksheet to help you define these critical elements, then discuss methods to help elevate your thoughts to a meaningful vision that can add purpose to your everyday business—all while attracting loyal employees, customers, and stakeholders.

 Start Your Own Business – New Skills 101 Series